Master's Degree Final Project

 The Master's Final Project must be delivered within the deadline fixed by the regulation.

-The project must be submitted by 17 June.
+The project must be submitted by 22 June 2026 (the time limit is midnight).
 We encourage early submissions.

 The Project will be defended publicly in front of an assessment made up of three doctor lecturers.

-The dissertations will take place from 2, 3 and 4 of July.
+The D issertation Defences will take place on 7, 8 and 9 July 2026.
 The schedule for the public defences will be announced on this page.

 The period between the delivery and the public dissertation won't be in any case inferior to fifteen calendar days.
 During this time, the project will be available to all the doctor lecturers of the Department.